SKIP AHEAD TO

 What are breakout rooms in Zoom?

-Breakout rooms allow you to split your Zoom meeting in up to 50 separate sessions.
+Breakout rooms allow you to split your Zoom meeting into up to 100 separate sessions with a total of 1,000 participants.
 The meeting host can choose to split the participants of the meeting into these separate sessions automatically or manually, or they can allow participants to select and enter breakout sessions as they please.
-The host can switch between sessions at any time.
+The host and cohost(s) can switch between sessions at any time.

 How do I pre-assign breakout rooms for a Zoom meeting?